Samanvith1404/Pratibimb-Reflection-of-BhagavathGita-through-AI-/README.md

-# Talk to Lord Krishna
+# Talk to Sri Krishna

 Talk to Krishna is a narrative-based AI system that frames human dilemmas using the Bhagavad Gita as contextual grounding — without advice, prescriptions, or religious authority.